UK to set up security unit to combat state disinformation campaigns

 And whether it will make public every disinformation effort it identifies, or only selectively disclose activity from certain states.

-The PM’s spokesperson’s use of the phrase ‘fake news’ risks implying the unit will have a rather broader intent, which is concerning — from a freedom of the press and freedom of speech perspective.
+But the PM’s spokesperson’s use of the phrase ‘fake news’ risks implying the unit will have a rather broader intent, which is concerning — from a freedom of the press and freedom of speech perspective.

-Certainly it’s a very broad concept to be deploying — especially when government ministers stand accused of being less than honest in how they present information.
-(For one extant example, just Google the phrase ‘brexit bus’.)
+Certainly it’s a very broad concept to be deploying in this context, especially when government ministers stand accused of being less than honest in how they present information.
+(For one extant example, just Google the phrase: “brexit bus”.)

 Indeed, even the UK PM herself has been accused domestically on that front.